AnubhavDhingra/react-16-assignments/README.md

 ### ToDo-App

-React-Redux App for to keep and add ToDos to a list.
+React-Redux App for to add ToDos-entries to a list.